 The CLOUD Act, Explained

-Brian Goldman helps companies and individuals defend victories and overturn losses by litigating high-stakes appeals in the U.S. Supreme Court and appellate courts around the country.
+Brian Goldman litigates high-stakes appeals in the U.S. Supreme Court and appellate courts around the country.

 In 2014, and again in 2017, the Ninth Circuit appointed Brian to three-year terms as an Appellate Lawyer Representative to the Ninth Circuit Judicial Conference.
 In that role, Brian co-authored The Appellate Lawyer Representatives' Guide to Practice in the United States Court of Appeals for the Ninth Circuit and created a "shell brief" for attorneys to use in preparing properly structured Ninth Circuit briefs.